Study: AudioEye detects up to 2.5x more issues than other tools

 axe DevTools(opens in a new tab) is an accessibility testing engine developed by Deque Systems.
 Available as browser extensions for Chrome and Firefox, it can also be integrated into automated testing environments.

-The company’s full software suite includes axe DevTools, a toolkit that can be used to test apps and websites while coding.
+The company’s full software suite includes axe DevTools, a toolkit for testing apps and websites while coding.
 That toolkit also includes axe Monitor, which can “dynamically scan, monitor, and report on the accessibility status of your entire website.”

 Why Choose axe DevTools

-The axe toolkit can be set up to run automatically and the results can be integrated into the build process.
-The DevTools browser extension is free, and can quickly test individual web pages.
-As the tools are designed for developers, the output can be fairly technical, but Deque has excellent resources for learning the best practices of WCAG.
+The axe toolkit can be set up to run automatically, and the results can be integrated into the build process.
+The DevTools browser extension is free and can quickly test individual web pages.
+As the tools are designed for developers, the output can be fairly technical, but Deque offers excellent resources for learning WCAG best practices.

 Pricing: The DevTools web extension is free.
 Pricing for the full DevTools toolkit varies based on company size and usage.
 Developers can also use the open-source axe-core automated testing rules library, which powers DevTools, at no charge.